The Spare Man is a 2023 Hugo Award finalist.

 Publisher’s Weekly said, “Kowal expertly weaves in red herrings and twists right up to the unmasking of the killer, and punctuates the suspense with moments of sparkling wit… this is a page-turner.”

 About Mary Robinette Kowal

 Mary Robinette Kowal is the author of the Lady Astronaut duology and historical fantasy novels: The Glamourist Histories series and Ghost Talkers.

 She’s a member of the awardwinning podcast Writing Excuses and has received the Astounding Award for Best New Writer, four Hugo awards, the RT Reviews award for Best Fantasy Novel, the Nebula, and Locus awards.
 Stories have appeared in Strange Horizons, Asimov’s, several Year’s Best anthologies and her collections Word Puppets and Scenting the Dark and Other Stories.

 Her novel Calculating Stars is one of only eighteen novels to win the Hugo, Nebula and Locus awards in a single year.
 As a professional puppeteer and voice actor (SAG/AFTRA), Mary Robinette has performed for LazyTown (CBS), the Center for Puppetry Arts, Jim Henson Pictures, and founded Other Hand Productions.
 Her designs have garnered two UNIMA-USA Citations of Excellence, the highest award an American puppeteer can achieve.
 She records fiction for authors such as Seanan McGuire, Cory Doctorow and John Scalzi.

-Mary Robinette lives in Chicago with her husband Rob and over a dozen manual typewriters.
-Sometimes she even writes on them.
+Mary Robinette lives in Nashville with her husband Rob and over a dozen manual typewriters.